TheNuggitMan/SongStructureGenerator/README.md

 Languages
 ---------
-This will be built for a browser using HTML5, CSS3 and JS.
+This will be built for a browser using HTML, CSS and JS.

 Deeper Explanation and uses